7.7. Improving High-Capacity HDD Performance¶

 This section lists ways of improving the performance of virtual disks.

 Virtual disks in virtual machines running legacy guest operating systems such as Windows Server 2003, Windows XP, Windows 2000, CentOS 5, or RHEL 5 may work slower because of partition misalignment.
-For solutions to this issue, see Aligning Disks and Partitions in Virtual Machines in the Virtuozzo 7 User’s Guide.
+For solutions to this issue, see Aligning Disks and Partitions in Virtual Machines.

 Containers created with Virtuozzo Containers installed in a virtual machine may not work at maximum performance by default.
 To maximize their performance, make sure you install the update VZU460053 for Virtuozzo Containers before you create or migrate any Containers.
 For more information on working with Virtuozzo Containers, see the Virtuozzo Containers 6.0 User’s Guide.